o3de/o3de.org/content/docs-snapshot/userguide/android-reference.md

 **`orientation`**
 The orientation of the Android app\.
 Used to set the `"android:screenOrientation"` value of `AndroidManifest.xml`\.
-For valid values, see the [Android Activity documentation](http://developer.android.com/guide/topics/manifest/activity-element.html#screen)\.
+For valid values, see the [Android documentation](http://developer.android.com/guide/topics/manifest/activity-element.html#screen)\.
 Type: String
 Default: `"landscape"`